Thousand Oaks Proctology

 Infrared coagulation therapy

-Opposite to cryosurgery is infrared coagulation therapy, which uses heat to cut off the blood supply to a hemorrhoid.
-A doctor will use a power beam of infrared light to heat up the hemorrhoid.
+Infrared coagulation therapy uses heat to cut off the blood supply to a hemorrhoid.
+A doctor will use a power beam of infrared light to heat the hemorrhoid.
 The process can take anywhere from thirty seconds to a few minutes, depending on the size of the hemorrhoid.
+In my experience, sclerotherapy is far superior and less expensive than infrared coagulation therapy.

 Traditional surgery